Physics-50/Module-2/docs/week1.md

 + One or more photos of your experimental setup, with $$x$$, $$L$$, and the angle of the diffraction grating clearly labeled.
 Your figure should showcase how you measured the angle.
 You may find it helpful to use two photos, one showcasing $$x$$ and $$L$$ and the other focused on how the angle was measured.
 One or more photos is acceptable.

 + A plot with $$x$$ on the vertical axis and the angle of the diffraction grating on the horizontal axis.
 Plot your data at the same [site you used to plot data for Module 1](https://physics.hmc.edu/fitter/).
 You do not need to fit a curve to this plot.
-Under "kind" select "plot data with no fit".
+Under "kind" select "plot data only" to plot the data without fitting a curve.
 To reduce workload for this week, you do not need to write a caption for the figure.

 -------------